mailgun/holster/functional/README.md

 }
 ```

-## Run in a Steve Job
+## Run in a Silo Job
 Jobs can be run natively (in-process) or can be writen in a separate executable
 and called by a job.

 ### In-process Execution
-Run the functional test inside a Steve Job in-process.
+Run the functional test inside a Silo job in-process.

 ```go
 import (